KevinGriffin-new/kevingriffin-new.github.io/index.md

 <p class="tagline">Surveys, Sensors &amp; Systems</p>
 <p class="sub">Intersections and integrations of odd problems.</p>

-I work where geomatics, robotics, and electronics meet — the kind of jobs that need a survey crew, a soldering iron, and a few thousand lines of code in roughly equal measure.
+I work where geomatics, robotics, and electronics meet — the kind of jobs that need a survey crew, a soldering iron, and a few thousand lines of code.

 ## What I work on